-Like the Hardware Setup Panel, the maintenance panel is accessible only by trained personnel with the proper pass code.
-The functions on this panel allow the User to have a fine level of control over most aspects of the system, but do not have any logic to prevent non-sequential events.
+Like the Hardware Setup Panel, the maintenance panel is accessible only by trained personnel with the proper passcode.
+The functions on this panel allow the User to have a fine level of control over most aspects of the system, but does not have any logic to prevent nonsequential events.
 Therefore, the person using these panels must be trained and understand what each function does so as not to damage the system.